oonqt/qEon/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+Our leadership team can blacklist your server from using rbot if the code of conduct is broken.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,